offbynull/learn/Biology/input/input.md

 ```{note}
 As far as I can tell, the atoms will always bind in the same way.
 You can't ever have a molecule that has the same types of atoms in the same numbers but with a different structure.
 ```

+If a molecule is made up of different types of atoms, it's called a `{bm} compound`.
+For example...
+ * water is a compound because it's comprised of an oxygen atom bonded with 2 hydrogen atoms.
+ * hydrogen gas isn't a compound because it's comprised of 2 hydrogen atoms bonded together.

+Atoms bind to form molecules in 2 ways: covalent bonds and ionic bonds.
+In...
+ * covalent bonds, 2 atoms share a pair of electrons.
+ * ionic bonds, electrons move between atoms such that ions are formed.

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

+TODO: Flesh the bond types out more

 A `{bm} monomer` is a special designation for atoms/molecules that are able to join with other monomers to create even larger molecules.
 The process of joining is called `{bm} polymerization/(polymerization|polymerize)/i` and the resulting molecule is called a `{bm} polymer`.